cossio/GlobalEpistasis.jl/README.md

 ## additional installation steps

-We need `RCall` to be able to run some of the Jupyter notebooks.
+We need `RCall.jl` to be able to run some of the Jupyter notebooks.
+Here is how to set it up.

 * Set `ENV["R_HOME"] = "*"`, then `add RCall` (RCall will install its own version of R).
 * add `Conda`.
 Then `Conda.add("gxx_linux-64")`, to be able to build R dependencies.